oke-py/npm-audit-action/README.md

 GitHub Action to run `npm audit`

+## Feature

+### Create a Pull Request comment

+If vulnerabilities are found by `npm audit`, Action triggered by PR creates a comment.

+### Create an Issue

-If vulnerabilities are found by `npm audit`, it creates the following GitHub Issue.
+If vulnerabilities are found by `npm audit`, Action triggered by push, schedule creates the following GitHub Issue.

 ![image](https://github.com/oke-py/npm-audit-action/blob/master/issue.png)